StormCh/homeassistant/blueprints/heating_control_for_btt.md

-# Heating Control Schedule for BT Thermostats
+# Heating Control for BT Thermostats

 ## How it works

-Heating control blueprint for BT Thermostats if Schedule event is active.
-Scheduler can be added in the helpers section in your home assistant settings.
+Heating blueprint for BT Thermostats with Schedule or Timer Event.
+Scheduler/Timer can be added in the helpers section in your home assistant settings.

 ## Basic function

-* current date must be in between *date from* and *date to*.
+* current date must be in between *month from* and *month to*.
 Year is ignored.
 * runs only if someone is at home, uses *Person at home*
 * switch HVAC_Mode to *heat* and Temperature to *Set Temperature value* when schedule begins and reset to *Reset Temperatur value* when schedule ends.
+* can use Boost Mode with Timer

 ## History